chalkies/chalkies.github.io/index.md

 2. you must **tell us if your house is mostly white** or all white, so BIPOC applicants have the option of avoiding these houses
 3. you must **not have age requirements**, and if you list your own ages you must **say you're open to all ages** (and mean it).
           > We find that age requirements are usually a proxy for other desired qualities, and that it's better to spell out those other qualities - "looking for someone responsible and chill," "looking for someone who wants to party and doesn't mind a little mess" - rather than implying them by using age-based assumptions.
 If you had an age requirement, please reconsider your reasons, or take it somewhere else which allows age discrimination.
-4. COVID POLICIES - You must answer these questions:
+4. COVID POLICIES - Please provide this information:
     * Do all members of your household wear masks indoors 100% of the time, including grocery stores, cafes, concerts, on transit/planes, etc?
     * Does your house maintain indoor air filters for COVID and other health risks?
     * What policies does your household have for shared spaces if someone tests positive for COVID?